Click on the name of a centre to find out about opportunities for doctoral training and related funding available from research councils:

 Aim: To produce research leaders in Additive Manufacturing and 3D Printing.

 Aim: To provide manufacturing research engineers with the skills to impact on composites manufacturing technology.

-No of places: 3 places per each of the 4 thematic areas
+Places: 3 places per each of the four thematic areas

 Aim: To tackle the global issues of food shortages, water scarcity and insufficient clean energy through advanced modelling and data analysis

 Aim: To offer a world-class multidisciplinary environment in which social science research can flourish